If you are not sure what a dmgr is, check out WebSphere terms (cell, profile, node, application server, dmgr) - Getting Started.

 INSTCONFSUCCESS: Success: Profile your_profile_name now exists.

 The profile will now exist at /opt/IBM/WebSphere/Dmgr/profiles.
+You could also list the profile with the -listProfiles option.

 ~]# ls /opt/IBM/WebSphere/Dmgr/profiles DmgrProfile01